takuma-yoneda/lmn/README.md

 }
 ```
 </details>

-More example configurations can be found in [the example directory](example/README.md).
+More example configurations can be found in [the example directory](/example).

 ### ▶️&nbsp;&nbsp;Command examples
-Make sure that you're in the project directory
+Make sure that you're in the project directory first.
 ```bash
 # Launch an interactive shell in the docker container (on elm):
 $ lmn run elm -- bash